 To Our Valued Members of the Frankston Toy Library.

 As you are all aware the current situation with the Covid-19 (Corona) virus is evolving and advice is changing rapidly.

 With this in mind, the safety and well-being of our members, staff and volunteers is of the utmost importance to us.
-Therefore, effective IMMEDIATELY the Frankston Toy Library is CLOSED to all members for borrowing.
-Our staff with remain for now, and will be using this time to clean and organise the toys and borrowing items.

 The Frankston Toy Library is an invaluable community service that has been assisting young families in Frankston since 1977.

 We provide families, community groups and organisations that work with children an array of quality toys, games, activities and equipment for a minimal annual fee.

 We are one of the largest services of our kind in Australia.
 We are also one of the largest provider of special needs toys and resources.